LOGO.SYS

-LOGO.SYS is a core system file used by the Windows 9x family of operating systems.
-It is used to display the boot screen as part of its startup process found in all Windows 9x releases (e.g. Windows 95, Windows 98, and Windows Me).

-LOGO.SYS (and its variants) is not available in the Windows NT family of operating systems as it used various different methods to display the boot screen, which are usually built into the kernel.
+LOGO.SYS is a core system file used by the Windows 9x family of operating systems (e.g. Windows 95, Windows 98, and Windows Me) to display the boot screen as part of its startup process.
+It is not present in the Windows NT family of operating systems (e.g. Windows 2000, Windows XP, etc.) as it uses a different method to display the boot screen, which is typically built into the kernel.